The role of steric effects on hydrogen atom transfer reactions: Discussion

 \subsection{Electronic effects of phenoxy radicals in HAT reactions}

-In preparation for studying the steric effects of phenoxy radicals on the rates of HAT reactions, we began by isolating the electronic effects and studying them on their own.
+In order to study the steric effects of phenoxy radicals on the rates of HAT reactions, we first had to determine the electronic effects of alkyl groups.
 Thus, we compared the reactivities of unhindered phenoxy (\textbf{5}) and p-tert-butylphenoxy (\textbf{7}) radicals for a series of increasingly substituted alkanes, namely ethane (\textbf{A}), propane (\textbf{B}), isobutane (\textbf{C}), and neopentane (\textbf{D}).
 Since, this time, we are making comparisons between different oxy radicals with individual alkanes, $\Delta \Delta H$ depends only on the oxy radicals (it is the difference in bond dissociation enthalpies of the O–H bonds in the phenols of the two reactions), whereas $\Delta \Delta H^{\ddag}$ is different for different alkane substrates.
 The results are shown in Table IV below:

 Because \textit{para}-substitution in \textbf{7} does not create any additional steric interactions in the HAT transition state or in the newly formed phenol O–H bond in the product, comparing the HAT reactivity of phenoxy radicals \textbf{5} and \textbf{7} isolates the electronic effects.
 In particular, the \textit{p}-tBu group in \textbf{7} simply stabilizes the phenoxy radical starting material via hyperconjugation, thus increasing the relative enthalpies of both the transition state and the product.
-In particular, the reaction enthalpy ($\Delta H$) increases by 1.6 kcal/mol, while barrier heights increase by about 1.3 kcal/mol on average, consistent with an Evans-Polanyi fitting parameter $\alpha$ of approximately 0.8.
+In particular, the reaction enthalpy ($\Delta H$) increases by 1.6 kcal/mol, while barrier heights increase by about 1.3 kcal/mol on average, consistent with an Evans-Polanyi $\alpha$ of approximately 0.8.